hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

     plt.xlabel(r'$\beta J$')
     plt.ylabel('# psips on diagonal')

+.. [review] - JSS: define excitation level to be difference between bra and ket.

 The source of this problem can be investigated by analysing the distribution of psips on different excitation levels of the density matrix where we see the weight redistributes from the diagonal to highly excited determinants.
-This was calculated in aticipation of this result using the excit_dist option in the operators table:
+This was calculated in aticipation of this result using the ``excit_dist`` option in the operators table:

 .. plot::